-Database administration is a rewarding career.
-Learn how to become a database administrator, including needed education, certifications, and experience.
+Learn how to become a database administrator, including education, certification, and experience requirements.

-Data is big business, with more companies using it to inform decisions, produce products, and target specific audiences.
-Advances in technology have improved the collection of data dramatically.
+More and more companies are using data management systems to inform decisions, produce products, and target specific audiences every day.
+Advances in business intelligence (BI) technology have improved data collection and analysis dramatically.
 The way companies interpret and store data is critical—which is where the role of a database administrator comes in.

-Starting a career as a database administrator requires a combination of educational attainment, workplace and technical skills, experience, and continued professional development.
-It's a popular career choice with a higher-than-average salary in the field, a promising career outlook, and career advancement options [1].
+Starting a career as a database administrator requires a combination of educational credentials, workplace and technical skills, practical experience, and continued professional development.
+It’s a popular career choice with a higher-than-average salary, a promising job outlook, and opportunities for advancement.
+Learn more about how to become a database administrator, including job duties, skills, and career outlook.

-According to the Bureau of Labor Statistics, database administrators have an expected 9 percent growth between 2021 and 2031, which is about average.
-This equates to around 11,500 positions per year [1].
+According to the US Bureau of Labor Statistics (BLS), employment for database administrators is expected to grow 9 percent between 2023 and 2033, which is much faster than average [1].
+This equates to around 9,500 positions per year [1].
 Career progression is possible, with many database administrators becoming database architects.

-Database administrators are responsible for setting up databases appropriate for the company's needs, storing data, and managing databases.
-This ensures the organization and accessibility of data for companies' strategic gain, and security systems are in place to protect sensitive data.
+Database administrators are responsible for setting up the database structure and applications according to a company’s needs.
+These needs typically include data storage, database documentation, database security, and system administration.
+This ensures the organization and accessibility of data for companies’ strategic gain and the protection of sensitive data.
 Quick access to critical information is vital for customer service, compliance, and use in business development.

-Considering the need for storage space, network requirements, and memory when creating databases
+Considering the need for storage space, network requirements, and memory when designing database architecture

-Using the database to produce queries for reports
+Using the database to produce queries for business intelligence reports

 Knowledge of computer operating systems